YahiaRaouf/ROS-TurtleBot3_Goal_Sender/README.md

 ![26 09 2024_13 50 55_REC](https://github.com/user-attachments/assets/a7bbb0be-f040-4def-b454-18af6fef27f0)

-as you can see the Robot starts the plan a path for itself to reach to the goal sent by the sned_goal_node using a TimeStamped Pose message
+as you can see the Robot starts to plan a path for itself to reach to the goal sent by the send_goal_node using a TimeStamped Pose message

 ```bash
 Header